azurecz/azure-academy-appdev-2/module03/README.md

 When an orchestration function is given more work to do (for example, a response message is received or a durable timer expires), the orchestrator wakes up and re-executes the entire function from the start to rebuild the local state.

 During the replay, if the code tries to call a function (or do any other async work), the Durable Task Framework consults the execution history of the current orchestration.
-If it finds that the [activity function](durable-functions-types-features-overview.md#activity-functions) has already executed and yielded a result, it replays that function's result and the orchestrator code continues to run.
+If it finds that the activity function has already executed and yielded a result, it replays that function's result and the orchestrator code continues to run.
 Replay continues until the function code is finished or until it has scheduled new async work.

 ### Orchestrator code constraints

 The replay behavior of orchestrator code creates constraints on the type of code that you can write in an orchestrator function.
 For example, orchestrator code must be deterministic because it will be replayed multiple times, and it must produce the same result each time.
-For the complete list of constraints, see [Orchestrator code constraints](durable-functions-checkpointing-and-replay.md#orchestrator-code-constraints).

 ## Storage and scalability